 But the new NBSDD draft allows a 15′ setback from adjoining residential properties.
-NOTE: The final setback is 35 feet.
+(NOTE: As of May, 2021, the final rear setback is 65 feet.)
 Can that be true?
 With a possible 85 to 95 foot building height.
 Even with a setback plane, that’s a high building behind a home.

 The ‘height setback‘ starts at 27’ of height.
 Lot coverage, which is bad enough at 75%, is increased to 80%.
 An increase, when we have no idea how the changes on Loop 610 may affect flooding in that area.
 And there’s no setback from the property line at the main streets.

 There’s no mention in the NBSDD regarding the Special Warranty Deed that transfers with the property, detailing environmental conditions such as groundwater and soil contamination, calling for vapor barriers, prohibiting residential structures at ground level, hospitals, schools, nursing homes, day care centers, and similar uses.
 Those restrictions must be enforced by residents, not the City.
 The City can issue a permit that includes everything that is excluded by the Special Warranty Deed.

 The NBSDD came about when the City chose to work with SLS Properties to specify the possibilities for zoning on the property.
 Kendig Keast was hired to meet with the Director of Development Services to work on a draft that would adhere to the Comprehensive Plan.